 Substrate & Stackup#

-The Substrate is a class that encapsulates the stackup, fabrication constraints, routing structures, vias, and other physical features that define the fabricatable primitives of a PCB design.
+The Substrate is a class that encapsulates the stackup, fabrication constraints, routing structures, vias, and other physical features that define the primitives of a PCB design.
 This class is intended to be included at the top-level of a design and be referenced at any point in the design tree.
 This allows both the end-user and library developers to reference the substrate when programmatically constructing circuits and layouts.

 Substrate#